hilton/hilton.github.com/blog/_posts/2014-07-23-what-is-collaboration-platform.md

 ## What a collaboration platform is

-My experiences with more or less collaborative bug tracking tools raises to a few questions.
+My experiences with more or less collaborative bug tracking tools raises a few questions.

 1. Was the old _Observation Report Database_ a collaboration platform?
 2. Is _JIRA_ a collaboration platform?